partheebanb/totality/README.md

 ### Update them using the + and - buttons

 The UI for each goal is color-coded.
-Pink means you've completed less than 50% of your goal, yellow means less than 100% and green means's you've completed that goal.
+It's pink if you've completed less than 50% of your goal, yellow if less than 100% and green if you've completed that goal.
 The tracker at the top updates automatically whenever you complete a goal.

 <img src="./screenshots/updatedTasks.PNG" height=320 width=180/>